 The distinguished choir of Assumption Greek Orthodox Church in Madison follows the stunning traditions of our Father hymnographers and utilizes both traditional and modern compositions from composers throughout the Americas and the Orthodox faith.
 We adhere to the Divine Liturgy setting composed in the 1960s (in primarily S.A.T.B. format) by our premiere choir director, Michael B. Petrovich.

-The current director of the choir of Assumption of Madison is the decorated George Tzougros, serving since (1982(?).
-The assistant choir director is Nicholas Helser, the Church’s Protopsaltis (head chanter) is Leonard Fafalios.
-And our entire crew of psaltis (chanters) include Benny Akkawi, Said Akkawi, Michelle Bayouth and Nickolas Helser.
+The current director of the choir of Assumption of Madison is the decorated George Tzougros, serving since 1982.
+The assistant choir director is Nicholas Helser, the Church’s Protopsaltis (head chanter) is Leonidas Fafalios.
+And our entire crew of psaltis (chanters) include Benny Akkawi, Saed Akkawi, Michelle Bayouth, John Soloninka and Nicholas Helser.